-How to use img2img to turn an amateur drawing to professional with Stable Diffusion (Image-to-image)
+How to use img2img in Stable Diffusion

 Not a born-artist?
 Stable Diffusion can help.
 Img2img (image-to-image) can improve your drawing while keeping the color and composition.

-What is image-to-image?
+What is img2img?

 Image-to-image (img2img for short) is a method to generate new AI images from an input image and text prompt.
 The output image will follow the color and composition of the input image.